The best neighborhoods in Rome

 The best neighbourhoods in Rome

 Monteverde is an escape, a retreat, a place to recharge while hiding from the noise and hustle of the city below; its shaded streets and slower pace in exchange for a sweaty walk up the Gianicolo hill.
-A fifteen-minute tram ride from Piazza Venezia, Monteverde begins where Trastevere ends and stretches West across the city, past Villa Doria Pamphilli.
+A fifteen-minute tram ride from Piazza Venezia, Monteverde begins where Trastevere ends and stretches West across the city, past Villa Doria Pamphili.
 In this self-contained village, commerce is based more on nurturing relationships than exploiting tourists.

 Free-standing homes and former palazzos alternate with opulent apartment buildings, forging the neighborhood’s image: upscale, traditional, charming.
 Walk along the stone path on top of the Gianicolo near Piazza Garibaldi for a panoramic view of the city until you come to the Fontana dell’Acqua Paola, the stone building that gushes water into a cerulean pool.
 If you’re there around noon, listen for the daily cannon shot that commemorates the unification of Rome.